FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE SERVICES

 What type of divorce service is divorce/custody coaching?

 Some divorce cases proceed smoothly.
 Others become very hostile.
 Regardless, all divorces are complex and have the potential to impact our futures in a negative way.
-Divorce Coaching helps clients navigate the legal and emotional processes of divorce, thus reducing stress and anxiety and thereby promoting beneficial outcomes.
+Divorce Coaching is one of the divorce services we provide to help clients navigate the legal and emotional processes of divorce, thus reducing stress and anxiety and thereby promoting beneficial outcomes.